vanderbilt-data-science/h2o-flow-intro/README.md

 To run the H2O binary using either the command line, R, or Python packages, only 64-bit JRE is required.

 Both of these are available on the Java download page, http://www.oracle.com/technetwork/java/javase/downloads/index.html.

+## Data

+All of the data we will be using is at https://vanderbilt.box.com/s/jf1lpr0lm2tk071brdcgpn9uz7yce07m.